kaleidawave/self-rust-tokenize/self-rust-tokenize/README.md

 *note that the derived token stream is not scoped, you have to import the structures themselves*

+## Features

+- `smallvec`, adds implementation of `SelfRustTokenize` for `SmallVec` in the `smallvec` crate
+- `references`, adds implementation of `SelfRustTokenize` for immutable and mutable references and immutable and mutable slices.
+Note that for references the tokenization does not preserve the structure as pointer information is different in the tokenization of the new structure. e.g `ptr::eq` will behavior differently. (thus the reasoning for this being a opt-in feature)

 ### Why `self_rust_tokenize::SelfRustTokenize` trait and not `quote::ToTokens`?

 `quote::ToTokens` is defined on many types in std to return a more primitive representation of themselves and can lose their type structure.
 On the other hand `self_rust_tokenize::SelfRustTokenize` implementations on std types keeps the type constructor information.
 Thus a new trait (`self_rust_tokenize::SelfRustTokenize`) is needed to prevent implementation conflicts.